Losartan: Mechanism of action

 Losartan is a selective, competitive angiotensin II receptor type 1 (AT1) antagonist, reducing the end organ responses to angiotensin II.
 Losartan administration results in a decrease in total peripheral resistance (afterload) and cardiac venous return (preload).
-All of the physiological effects of angiotensin II, including release of aldosterone, are antagonized in the presence of losartan.
+All of the physiological effects of angiotensin II, including the release of aldosterone, are antagonized in the presence of losartan.
 Reduction in blood pressure occurs independently of the status of the renin–angiotensin system.
-As a result of losartan dosing, plasma renin activity increases due to removal of the angiotensin II feedback.
+As a result of losartan dosing, plasma renin activity increases due to the removal of the angiotensin II feedback.
 Renin is released from the kidneys when there is reduced renal arterial pressure, sympathetic activation, or increased sodium delivery to the distal renal tubule.
-Renin then acts by converting angiotensinogen to angiotensin I; angiotensin converting enzyme (ACE) converts angiotensin I to angiotensin II; angiotensin II causes vasoconstriction and aldosterone release.
+Renin then acts by converting angiotensinogen to angiotensin I; angiotensin-converting enzyme (ACE) converts angiotensin I to angiotensin II; angiotensin II causes vasoconstriction and aldosterone release.
 Aldosterone serves to retain sodium from the distal renal tubule.
 Sodium retention ultimately results in increased blood pressure.
-Therefore, the use of angiotensin II receptor antagonists like losartan result in blocking the downstream effect of renin, angiotensin II, and ultimately decreasing blood pressure.
+Therefore, the use of angiotensin II receptor antagonists like losartan results in blocking the downstream effect of renin, and angiotensin II, and ultimately decreasing blood pressure.

 Angiotensin II receptor antagonists include losartan, valsartan, azilsartan, candesartan, eprosartan, irbesartan, olmesartan, and telmisartan.
-They all have the same mechanism of action and potentially inhibit the actions of angiotensin better than ACE inhibitors, such as lisinopril, because there are other enzymes than ACE that have the capability of producing angiotensin II.
+They all have the same mechanism of action and potentially inhibit the actions of angiotensin better than ACE inhibitors, such as lisinopril, because other enzymes than ACE have the capability of producing angiotensin II.

 Losartan is a uricosuric.
 As a specific inhibitor of the urate transporter 1 (SLC22A12, URAT1), losartan blocks the uptake of uric acid into cells, thus leaving more available in the bloodstream to be filtered and excreted by the kidneys.
 Because losartan can cause hyperkalemia, individuals should not use potassium supplements or salt substitutes containing potassium without appropriate monitoring by a physician.